FROM THE SRRC

 PI: Dr. Kerstin Unger, Queens College

-*Study participants must be aged 18-30 and native English speakers.
+*Study participants must be aged 18-30 and be native English speakers.

 The purpose of this research study is to learn more about how we learn and understand everyday life-events and how underlying brain processes change across the life span.
 These processes could be important for academic and professional success.
 Participating in this research will involve watching a series of movie clips while brain activity (EEG) is recorded.
 Sessions may last up to 2 hours and will take place in the Science Building on the Queens College campus.To participate, contact Dr. Kerstin Unger.